 One you have a good, realistic analysis of your strengths, you can identify potential businesses to buy that will let you make good use of those talents.

-Only you know what truly interests you, but you do know you don’t want to find yourself trapped in trying to run and grow a business that you find tedious and boring.
+Only you know what truly interests you, but you do know you don’t want to find yourself trapped in trying to run and grow a business that you find tedious.

 Once you figure out your unique skills and how to translate your experience to different situations, there are many positive reasons to buy an existing business.
 A good place to start is knowing yourself and your talents and interest.
 After all, they’re important!